Breaking Cat News by Georgia Dunn for September 11, 2016

 14. Large ailyn 1374570

-Suny about 8 years ago
+Suny over 8 years ago

 My cat, Suny, LOVES all animals.
 When I take him to the vet with his harness and leash on I let go of the leash and he goes up to the other animals and says, “Come on, let’s be friends”.
 He particularly likes the large dogs such as great dains.
 He does not hiss at them or attack them; all he wants to do is just make friends.
 I love Suny.